dinischweikert/fetch_rewards/README.md

 ### Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
 Develop a simplified, structured, relational diagram to represent how you would model the data in a data warehouse.
 The diagram should show each table’s fields and the joinable keys.
-Image in file titled "Relational Data Model"
+Image in file titled "Fetch Rewards Relational Data Model"